FRIDAY, AUGUST 25, 2023

 - All bicycles must be completely human-powered.
 No pedal-assist is allowed.

-- During the neutral start, racers MUST stay behind the escort vehicle, until the end of the neutral start (end of Andesite Road).
+- During the neutral start, racers MUST stay behind the escort vehicle, until the end of the neutral start.
 At the end of the neutral start, the escort vehicle will pull off to the side, and at that time, all racers may begin to ride at their race pace.
 Any participant that passes the escort vehicle will be immediately disqualified.

 - BE NICE.
 All participants must conduct themselves in a civilized manner.
 Use of foul or intimidating language or behavior towards anyone including other participants, volunteers or event officials on or off the course will not be tolerated.
 Any participant found in violation of this regulation may be immediately disqualified and asked to leave the venue.